Privacy

 We use external providers and applications to send out the emails, letters and texts that support our renewal and registration communications.

-Our online portal, eGDC-uk.org allows you to maintain you registration with the GDC.
+Our online portal, eGDC-uk.org allows you to maintain your registration with the GDC.
 This website uses cookies to record personal information changes, banking and transaction information, IP address and online activity data from the website for security purposes.

 Sharing register data

 We may share our register information with the NHS and other healthcare bodies in the UK.
-A list of monthly removals is shared with the NHS to alert them of the people we have removed from the register.
+A list of monthly removals is also shared with the NHS to alert them of the people we have removed from the register.

 Working pattern data